averykhoo/recipes/recipes/potato-dauphinoise.md

 Instructions:

 1. Press the garlic cloves and simmer in cream in a large pan over medium heat.
-Also add leeks, if using.
+Also add chives, if using.
 2. Add the nutmeg and clove powder and stir to combine.
 3. Add the thinly sliced potatoes to the pan and stir to coat in the milk mixture.
 4. Simmer the potatoes in the milk until they are cooked through, about 10-15 minutes.